amplabs-ai/amplabs/README.md

 If you are interested in deploying AmpLabs in your own lab, you can do so with the [Ampcloud Service](https://github.com/amplabs-ai/ampcloud-service)

+# Design

 ![Data Flow Design](https://github.com/amplabs-ai/amplabs/blob/main/img/dataflow.png)

 # How to Use

-AmpLabs is a cloud platform.
-The platform can be accessed by visiting https://amplabs.ai or via AmpLabs API.
+## Managed Service
+AmpLabs is a cloud platform that can be accessed by visiting https://amplabs.ai.
+There you can familiarize yourself with the components included in the project.
+We are actively working on allowing for self-service deployment of AmpLabs into your own cloud account.
+In the mean time, if you're interested in deploying AmpLabs into your own cloud account, please contact us ask@amplabs.ai.

+## Open Source Cloud Platform
+If you are interested in either deploying the cloud service from source or using components such as the Cycler Connector Library please visit [AmpCloud Service](https://github.com/amplabs-ai/ampcloud-service)

+## Examples

+### API Integration
 Information about how AmpLabs API works can be found on [AmpLabs API Docs](http://amplabs.ai/api/).
-Each of the following examples show how to interact with AmpLabs API to do useful work.
+Each of the below examples show how to interact with AmpLabs API to do useful work.

-This repository contains worked examples of how to integrate into AmpLabs Cloud from various systems using the AmpLabs API.
-If there are systems you'd like AmpLabs to integrate into please start by filing a GitHub Issue

-## Examples

 ### Python Examples